Headout logo. Link to home.

 Additional information

-• Although entry to the basilica is free, security lines can be long, especially during peak hours—wait times may reach an hour.
+• Security lines can be long, especially at peak times—waits may reach an hour.

 • Your vouchers will be emailed to you shortly.